Tenable Security Center 2025 Release Notes

 Filenames and MD5 or SHA-256 checksums are located on the Tenable Security Center Downloads page page.

-Note: The next minor Tenable Security Center release (6.7.0) will be the last release of Tenable Security Center on Kubernetes.
+Note: 6.6.0 is the last release of Tenable Security Center on Kubernetes.
 Customers will be required to migrate to Tenable Security Center on Tenable Enclave Security, which is a Kubernetes-based platform.
-The migration steps will be available in the Tenable Security Center 6.7.0 release notes.
 Please contact your Tenable representative for more details.

 The following table lists the Tenable product versions tested with Tenable Security Center 6.6.0.